Tommzy/CS523Project-SinGAN/README.md

 ###  Train

-You can trian all the image under Input/Image folder by running `Run.sh`

 To train SinGAN model on your own image, put the desired training image under Input/Images, and run

 ```